 Conveying as much empathy as possible regarding the impact a rate action(s) may have on the policy holder(s).

-Presenting all the reduced benefit options fairly, refraining from the use of bolding, repeating, or emphasizing one option over another.
+Presenting reduced benefit options fairly, refraining from the use of bolding, repeating, or emphasizing one option over another.

 Displaying the ability to maintain current benefits and pay the increased premium before other options.